LeonAppDev/Document/DotNet/String.md

 # String operation
 ##　String attribute
-   String is immutable in C# and .NET
+   String is immutable in C# and .NET, and StringBuilder is mutable.
+To